Syracuse University Housing Qualifies for Energy Rebate with AerosealAndrew at Aeroseal

+When building the new dormitory for Syracuse University graduate law students, general contractor Hayner-Hoyt Corporation was looking to meet high standards for energy efficiency.
 10 CFM of air duct leakage or less – that was the goal.
-When designing and building the new dormitory building for Syracuse University graduate law students, general contractor Hayner-Hoyt Corporation was looking to meet high standards for energy efficiency.
 To qualify for a rebate under New York State’s NYSERDA program for new construction, they would have to

 exceed SMACNA standards, surpass LEED for Homes certification criteria and meet that 10 CFM per floor requirement.
 There was only one possible way they could do it – Aeroseal.

 - Building: Syracuse University Campus West